dcbaker/jsonstreams/docs/source/api.rst

     .. code-block:: python

-        with jsonstreams.Stream('object', filename='foo') as s:
+        with jsonstreams.Stream(Type.object, filename='foo') as s:
             with s.subobject(1) as b:
         InvalidTypeError